Dolsot Bibimbap | Stone Bowl Bibimbap

 Step three

-Meanwhile, make jasmine rice according to the directions on the package.
+Meanwhile, prepare jasmine rice according to the package directions.
 I buy the Lotus Foods organic brown jasmine rice.
-The cooking directions on the package call for 1 cup of rice, 1.75 cups water and 1/4 teaspoon salt.
-Rinse rice well, put both the rice and water in the pan and bring to a boil.
+The cooking directions on the package call for 1 cup of rice, 1.75 cups of water, and 1/4 teaspoon of salt.
+Rinse rice well, put both the rice and water in the pan, and bring to a boil.
 Lower to a simmer and cook for 30 minutes.

 Marinade done